Walter4B/Habit-Tracker/README.md

  - [x] The application should only be terminated when the user inserts 0.
  - [x] You can only interact with the database using raw SQL.
 You can’t use mappers such as Entity Framework.

-## Used:
+## Tech stack:
 - Sqlite database
+- Sqlite data reader
-- CRUD commands have raw SQL
+- SQL
+- .net 6.0

 Special thanks to [Cappuccinocodes](https://github.com/cappuccinocodes) for help and advice.